droglenc/NCMTH107/resources/Syllabus-Current.md

 My philosophies for the grading percentages are as follow:

 - *Attendance*: Attending class is important as this is a time to get your questions answered and hear explanations of important concepts and class announcements.
 The percentage is fairly low however so that missing a class is not too onerous a penalty.
-- *Preparation Checks*: Success in this course is predicated on your preparing for material prior to class and then applying what you learned, or asking questions, during class.
+- *Preparation Guides*: Success in this course is predicated on your preparing for material prior to class and then applying what you learned, or asking questions, during class.
 This percentage and the grading process described previously acknowledges your effort for this work.
 - *Module Assignments*: Statistics is best learned with practice.
-In this class practice is your work on the module assignments.
+In this class practice is your work on module assignments.
 The percentage for this assessment is intermediate to "give you credit" for this work and to motivate you do do well on the assignments, but to not incur a deep penalty if your work is not perfectly correct as these are the first chances you will have to apply your developing skills and knowledge.
 - *Capstone Assignment*: This assignment will focus on larger concepts, applications, and interpretations (rather than specific details) from throughout the semester.
 I will provide you with an explicit study guide approximately one week before the assignment is due.
 It is worth a higher percentage as this will assess your overall development of skills and concepts from the course.

 Your letter grade will be assigned from your overall percentage (rounded to a whole number) and the table below.